 - Gain practical industry experience.
-Construction estimators need experience in the construction field in order to better understand the processes behind a construction project.
+Construction estimators need experience in the construction field in order to better understand the processes behind a construction projects.
 Prospective estimators may consider an internship or co-op program with a construction company while in college.
 An aspiring estimator might also take an entry-level, part-time position at a construction firm during college.

 Step 2: Obtain Employment

 Once employed, construction estimators still need to undergo on-the-job training.
 Newer employees typically shadow practiced estimators to learn a company's specific estimation and work policies.
 This is typically a long-term training period that can last months or years.

 - Sharpen necessary computer skills.
-Construction estimators often use complex computer programs to estimate construction costs in addition to accounting and spreadsheets software, like Intuit QuickBooks and Microsoft Excel.
+Construction estimators often use complex computer programs to estimate construction costs in addition to accounting and spreadsheet software, like Intuit QuickBooks and Microsoft Excel.
 Working alongside an experienced construction estimator may be a good opportunity to become familiar with these software programs.